-Appropriate training is provided for all individuals given permission to handle collections.
-Additionally, all staff with access to collections are periodically trained and refreshed in appropriate handling, packing, and shipping procedures by the conservation and collections management staff.
+The Conservator and the Registrar jointly develop procedures covering the use and handling of collections.
+All individuals given permission to handle collections undergo training by appropriate CRC staff.
 The goal of this training is to ensure the safety of the collections as well as the staff.

 Exhibit design and production must consider and incorporate the long-term preservation requirements of accessioned specimens and artifacts used in exhibits.
 Research and Collections Division staff including, but not limited to, the Conservator or designee, the Registrar or appropriate collections manager, and the curator (if applicable) should be advisory members of exhibit planning and production teams using collections.